 I get stuff done

 Excellent execution is equally important to great strategy.
-Focus on the most impactful tasks using the 80/20 rule to maximise productivity.
+I focus on the most impactful tasks using the 80/20 rule to maximise productivity.

 I value simplicity